josh-argyle/magicmirror/pages/docs/installation.md

 docker compose down
 ```

-will stop and remove the MagicMirror container.
+will stop and remove the MagicMirror² container.

 You can restart the container with one command `docker compose up -d --force-recreate`.
 This is e.g. necessary if you change the configuration.